 António da Cruz Rodrigues

-The difference, itself, consists in the way I become owner of each place, trying to understand and getting to know it.
+The difference, itself, consists in the way I become the owner of each place, trying to understand and getting to know it.
 Never dominating it.
-This can only happen when we visit a place repeatedly, flirt it without its consent, confining it to a single look, also without its permission.
+This can only happen when we visit a place repeatedly, flirt with it without its consent, confining it to a single look, also without its permission.
 It is as if I said “this place is mine”, letting it know this through the photographic image that I show.
 I consider that we can all own the same material place and being its single owners in the way we look at it.

 There is no questioning if the photography is a kind of map that delimits a place, trying to refrain the infinite and therefore killing its magic.
 The photography should not be a list of explicit elements as if we were shopping at the supermarket.
 What enchants me in an image is not having a list that defines it, that imposes its limits, that auto-contextualises it.

-I am not anxious to show everything in a single photography, as I am not anxious to buy everything or live at once.
+I am not anxious to show everything in a single photography, as I am not anxious to buy everything or live all at once.

 The objectification principle tends to dominate a good part of contemporary society once we assume we should control everything.
 My photographic work does not intend neither to objectify the place which is photographed, nor to dominate it.
-In fact, the less I dominate or understand it, the more I get curious, the more I question it, the more I find its beauty and the more I flirt it.
+In fact, the less I dominate or understand it, the more I get curious, the more I question it, the more I find its beauty and the more I flirt with it.

 I understand my observation and register acts as individual actions of my own.
 I mark a territory with photographic ideas that represent only my presence at a single place and which are also conceived as defiances to those whom may also want to mark the same place, giving it another singular meaning.